 2. Improving Performance with Limited Data

-Fields like healthcare, climate science, and cybersecurity often rely on small datasets.
-Meta-learning allows models to perform effectively even with limited training examples.
+Fields like healthcare, climate science, and cybersecurity benefit from meta-learning because models can perform effectively with fewer examples.

 3. Supporting Advanced Technologies